scchess/Qualimap/doc/analysis.rst

   The path to the annotation file that defines the regions of interest.
 The file must be **tab-separated** and have `GFF <http://genome.ucsc.edu/FAQ/FAQformat.html#format3>`_ or `GTF <http://genome.ucsc.edu/FAQ/FAQformat.html#format4>`_ format.

 :guilabel:`Analyze Outside Regions`
-  If checked, the information about the **reads** that are **mapped outside** of the regions of interest will be also computed and shown in a separated section.
+  If checked, the information about the **reads** that are **mapped outside** of the regions of interest will be also computed and shown in a separate section.

 .. _input-gc-content: